Introduction

 Discover the intention and inspiration behind The Heart of Design, and how Peter aims to empower a new wave of creatively confident and talented Muslims.

-When you do things from your soul, you feel a river moving in you, a joy.” - Rumi
+When you do things from your soul, you feel a river moving in you, a joy. - Rumi

-Books on Islamic art and design were visually stunning and inspiring, but too philosophical and esoteric for the practical help I needed running a modern design studio.
+Books on Islamic art and design were visually stunning and inspiring but too philosophical and esoteric for the practical help I needed running a modern design studio.
 Conversely, most business books and professional design resources seemed to avoid spiritual matters altogether.

-Our spiritual path expands our consciousness and awakens our heart, which helps us ask better questions and elevate our design practice.
-It encourages us to design for remembrance, not for distraction.
+Our spiritual path expands our consciousness and awakens our heart, which helps us ask better questions and elevate our design practice.It encourages us to design for remembrance, not for distraction.

-Heart-Centered Design is the alignment of spiritual aspirations with foundational design principles.
-This book offers guidance and inspiration on the path to holistic success and meaningful work as professionals, founders, leaders and creatives.
-It's a reference for changemakers who want to change themselves, not just the world around them.
+This book offers guidance and inspiration on the path to holistic success and meaningful work as professionals, founders, leaders, and creatives.
+It’s a reference for changemakers who want to improve themselves inwardly, not just the world around them.

-Design is a timeless human activity that should never be bound by a singular process, approach or definition.
-It is yours to explore, improve and reimagine.
-Your ideas, projects and innovation will help us collectively nurture a global like-hearted movement.
+Design is a timeless human activity that should never be bound by a singular process, approach, or definition.
+It is yours to explore, improve, and reimagine.

 Bismillah, let’s begin.